brandur/sorg/content/nanoglyphs-drafts/025-logs.md

 <img src="/photographs/nanoglyphs/025-logs/lines-changed-2@2x.png" alt="Number of lines changed" class="img_constrained" style="width: 350px;">

 It's been cathartic.
-At `$lastJob`, between overhead, development tools that more closely resembled sharpened sticks than anything built in the 21st century, red tape, and deeply engrained cultural conservatism, I was lucky to ship a few hundred LOC on a good week, so this has been a much needed about-face-night-and-day-180-degree respite.

 Platform and Owl are two of the cleanest codebases I've ever had the pleasure to work in professionally, and contributing to them has reminded me that it _is_ possible to have a job in tech where the technology is actually fun to work with, something that I'd started to forget over the last few years.
-If you're stuck in a similar position, and have spent your day implementing a tiny feature that should have taken five minutes but took five hours, squashing a bug that only existed in the first place by virtue of overwhelming systemic complexity, or debating people in 37 different Slack threads to get to a consensus that's 3% better compared to if someone had just made a decision themselves, then I don't know, maybe remind yourself of that.
+If you're stuck in a similar position, and have spent your day implementing a tiny feature that should have taken five minutes but took five hours, squashing a bug that only existed in the first place by virtue of overwhelming systemic complexity, or debating people in 37 different Slack threads to get to a consensus that's 3% better compared to if someone had just made a decision themselves, then I don't know, it might be worth reminding yourself of that.

 ---

 ## Canonical log lines 2.0 (#canonical-log-lines-2)

-At Stripe, I described an idea called [canonical log lines](https://stripe.com/blog/canonical-log-lines), which I still stand by as the single, simplest, best method of getting easy insight into production that there is.
+A while back, I wrote about an idea called [canonical log lines](https://stripe.com/blog/canonical-log-lines), which I still stand by as the single, simplest, best method of getting easy insight into production that there is.
 (I should note that these were not originally my idea, but also that I don't know whose they were.)
 Starting at Crunchy, I wanted something similar _immediately_, and started coding them on day one.

 They're a dead simple concept.
 In addition to normal logging made during a request, emit one, big, unified log line at the end that glues together all the key vitals together into one place: